 The IRA’s drug negotiation provisions are phased in starting in 2026

 Starting in 2026, Medicare will be able to negotiate pricing with drug manufacturers.
 This will apply to a fairly small subset of drugs.
 But they will be some of the most expensive drugs, and relatively few drugs account for the majority of Medicare’s drug spending.
 The first year of negotiated rates, applicable to 10 drugs, will be 2026.
-But the process will begin next year:
+But the process will begin in 2023:

 The IRA’s Medicare drug pricing provisions will benefit millions of Medicare beneficiaries.
 The ACA began the process of improving Part D benefit, by gradually closing the donut hole.
 But the IRA goes much further, and implements some very tangible benefits, particularly for those who need high-cost medications.